• About

 Table of Contents

-- Getting There and Where To Stay
+• Getting to Crete and Where To Stay

-- How Long to Stay in Crete
+• How Long to Stay in Crete

-- Cities to Explore
+• Cities to Explore

-- 3 Cities to Visit in Crete, Greece
+• Three Cities to Visit in Crete, Greece

-- The Best Beaches in Crete, and one you have to avoid!
+• The Best Beaches in Crete, and one you have to avoid!

-- Beaches You Should Visit Instead
+• Beaches You Should Visit Instead

-- Expert Tips For Your Trip to Crete, Greece
+• Travel Tips For Your Trip to Crete, Greece

-Getting There and Where To Stay
+Getting to Crete and Where To Stay

 We chose to stay just outside the city center at an Airbnb in Heraklion which I loved for an easy return to the airport on our last day.
 You can also stay in Rethymno or at the beautiful Isla Brown Resort in Chania.